HUANGLIZI/C2FVL/README.md

 Congratulations to our C2FVL has been accepted by IEEE International Conference on Acoustics, Speech and Signal Processing 2023 (ICASSP 2023)!

-The model code and readme documentation will come soon!
+The model code and readme documentation will come soon.

 This repo is the official implementation of "**COARSE-TO-FINE COVID-19 SEGMENTATION VIA VISION-LANGUAGE ALIGNMENT**"